jansvoboda11/psr-router/README.md

 $request = $match->getRequest();
 ```

-### Generating route URIs:
+### Generating route URIs

 Generating URIs from route definitions is also possible.
 The `UriGenerator`
 takes the name of a route, an array of attributes and returns a complete URI
 filled with attributes.
 It requires the following:

 * all required attributes are provided
-* if an optional attribute is provided, all preceding attributes have to be
+* if an optional attribute is provided, all preceding attributes are provided
-provided as well (even if they are optional)
+too, even if they are optional
-* all attributes have the correct format
+* all provided attributes have the correct format

+If you provide an attribute that is not part of the route definition, it is
+ignored.

 ```php
 $generator = UriGenerator::create($routes);